 The Philosophy Department at Birmingham is a friendly, vibrant and exciting place to be, whether you are an undergraduate, a Masters student, a research student or a visitor.

 Our undergraduate curriculum provides students with a sense of progression and personal development throughout their degree and offers a choice of options at all levels.
 In recent years we have introduced exciting new modules on topics such as climate change ethics, philosophy of mathematics and feminist philosophy.
 Undergraduates also benefit from a highly active Philosophy Society, which runs an exciting programme of social events, visiting speakers, debates, and quizzes.

 Distance learning courses

-The Department of Philosophy offers two of our Masters programmes by Distance Learning: MA in Philosophy of Health and Happiness by Distance Learning and MA in Philosophy of Religion and Ethics by Distance Learning.
-These programmes can be studied wholly online.
+The Department of Philosophy offers an MA in Philosophy of Religion and Ethics by Distance Learning.
+This programmes can be studied wholly online.

 We have a thriving community of research students, who support each other in addition to the support they receive from the department.
 We currently have students researching ethics, metaphysics, the history of philosophy, philosophy of religion and more.
 Some examples of recent PhDs completed in the department can be found on the ‘postgraduate research’ page, and students interested in applying can find more information about the areas that we can supervise on the ‘find a supervisor in Philosophy’ page.

 These research projects and areas of expertise feed into the work of our research centres and clusters: global ethics, philosophy of mind, psychology and psychiatry and philosophical logic, language and metaphysics.

 All members of the Department of Philosophy are always happy to be contacted about any aspect of our teaching and research.
 You can find details of current and appointed staff on our staff pages.